- Home

 Australia-Korea Social Security Agreement

 Thousands of Australians who have worked in Korea and paid contributions to the Korean pension scheme will benefit from the recently-signed Australia-Korea Social Security Agreement.
-When the agreement commences later this year, Australians who are working or have worked in Korea will be able to receive a lump-sum refund of their social security contributions or have access to a Korean old-age pension.
+When the agreement commences, Australians who are working or have worked in Korea will be able to receive a lump-sum refund of their social security contributions or have access to a Korean old-age pension.

 Under the agreement, Korea has agreed to refund contributions made by Australian nationals, in much the same way Australia refunds Superannuation Guarantee contributions for non-residents who have worked for a temporary period in Australia.